insarlab/MintPy/docs/installation.md

 #### d.
 Tab complete sub-commands ####

+We recommend activating the <a href="https://kislyuk.github.io/argcomplete/">tab completion</a> as below if you:
+1. Use bash or zsh shells
+2. On Linux or macOS
-If you run mintpy in sub-commands style, e.g. <code>mintpy view</code> instead of <code>view.py</code>, we recommend activating the tab completion:
+3. Run MintPy in sub-commands style, e.g. <code>mintpy view</code> instead of <code>view.py</code>

 ```bash
 activate-global-python-argcomplete --user
 ```

-For macOS bash users, there is a <a href="https://kislyuk.github.io/argcomplete/#global-completion">version compatibility issue</a>, which can be fixed as below.
+On macOS, there is a <a href="https://kislyuk.github.io/argcomplete/#global-completion">bash version compatibility</a> issue, which can be fixed as below.
+If you use the default zsh shell, no fix is needed.

 <p>
 <details>